SRGBmods/QMK-Binaries/README.md

 If you notice something missing (keyboard or variation of a keyboard) or have any issues with these binaries please contact Naitoshedo on the above Discord server.

 ## PLEASE NOTE On Febuary 25th, 2023: I will be pausing all updates as Breaking Changes for QMK occur the next day, after reviewing new code binary firmware updates will start back up. ##

+[^1] Please note this is the last build of __default__ I will do as the VIA builds can happily replace all builds before them.
+They work the same but you can remap keys with software instead of having to compile a custom keymap (negating these binary builds).
+Simply put I will not provide any new builds even upon request, unless they include VIA.